NewbieTed/QuickFolds/README.md

 2) Go to the `backend/setup` directory.
 You should see a bunch of bash scripts you can run.

-3) If there has been an update, you want to do a "clean reset" of the entire backend setup, or you are opening a new WSL terminal session, run `bash startupbackendwindows.sh`
+3) If there has been an update, you want to do a "clean reset" of the entire backend setup, or you are opening a new WSL terminal session, run `source startupbackendwindows.sh`

 4) If sucessful, this creates the database on Docker, and fills it with the startup information, and preps Maven to be able to be launched.